1.1. OpenMolcas Website

 2.3.3.
 CMS-PDFT Analytic Gradient

-The CMS-PDFT analytic gradient starting with an SA-CASSCF calculations is now available on OpenMolcas.
-CMS-PDFT analytic gradient calculation does not require additional keywords and will be triggered when one uses the keywords for CMS-PDFT calculation together with the keyword for MC-PDFT gradient calculation.
-CMS-PDFT analytic gradient currently does not support density fitting.
+The CMS-PDFT analytic gradient starting with an SA-CASSCF calculations is now available in OpenMolcas.
+A CMS-PDFT analytic gradient calculation does not require additional keywords and will be triggered when one uses the keywords for CMS-PDFT calculation together with the keyword for MC-PDFT gradient calculation.
+The CMS-PDFT analytic gradient option cannot be used with density fitting.

 You may find a sample input and the key information of the corresponding output for the gradient calculation with CMS-PDFT for LiF.